joshbav/2k8s/README.md

 Revision 11-17-18

 This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters
-This script has only been tested on OS X and with DC/OS 1.12
+This script has only been tested on OSX with DC/OS 1.12 Enterprise Edition

 This script will:

-1. Install Edge-LB with a configuration for kubectl for the two K8s clusters
+1. Install Edge-LB with a configuration to enable proxying kubectl to the two K8s clusters

 2. Install Mesosphere Kubernetes Engine (MKE)

 3. Install a K8s cluster named /prod/kubernetes-prod
-   With 1 private node and 1 public node running traefik, RBAC enabled, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1
+   1 private node, 1 public node running traefik, RBAC enabled, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1
    Apache and NGINX via host based ingress

 4. Install a K8s cluster named /dev/kubernetes-dev
    1 private and 0 public nodes, control plane CPU lowered to 0.5, private reserved resources kube cpus lowered to 1
 5. Install a Cassandra cluster named /cassandra
-   With stock configuration (3 nodes)
+   Stock configuration (3 nodes)

 6. Install Jenkins to Marathon named /dev/jenkins
-   With Jenkins master CPU lowered to 0.2
+   Jenkins master CPU lowered to 0.2

-7. Install an allocation loader to Marathon named /allocation-load so the dashboard entires are not flat
+7. Install an allocation loader to Marathon named /allocation-load, so the dashboard entires are not flat

-8. Install a DC/OS license file, if it exists
+8. Install a DC/OS license, if it exists

-9. Install an SSH key via ssh-add, if it exists
+9. Install an SSH key to the workstation via ssh-add, if it exists

 Your existing kubectl config file will be moved to /tmp/kubectl-config